olaffx/injector/README.md

-star plz
-if we get 50 stars i will fix the crashing issues
+star and if we get 50 stars i will leak a new injector that doesnt crash 20 seconds after injection, different method